La Luz del Mundo: Role of women

-Female congregants of La Luz del Mundo do not wear jewelry, makeup, and short hair.
+Female congregants of La Luz del Mundo do not wear jewelry, makeup, or have short hair.
 They are taught to dress modestly, which means wearing long dresses and skirts.
 These restrictions do not apply to recreational activities, such as swimming.
 Women wear a head covering during religious meetings.
-According to an interview of one adherent, women in La Luz del Mundo are considered equal to men in social spheres and have equal capacities for obtaining higher education, social careers, and other goals that may interest them.
+According to an interview with one adherent, women in La Luz del Mundo are considered equal to men in social spheres and have equal capacities for obtaining higher education, social careers and other goals that may interest them.
 However, they are not allowed to become ministers or serve in major leadership roles within the Church.
 Women are taught to submit to their husbands.
 Aarón Joaquín established the 9 a.m. prayer after hearing about one of his followers who was being abused by her Catholic husband.
 This prayer became one led by women.
 These prayers are seen as a religious activity equal to all other activities, and provide space for empowerment in which women can express themselves and develop a status within the congregation's membership.
-Anthropologist Fortuny said, concerning the 9 a.m. prayer, that, "I infer from this that, if the membership considers this as [a] female [gathering], they would be giving authority to women in the religious or ecclesiastical framework of the ritual, and this then [would] put [them] on a plane of equality or [in] absence of subordination to men."
+Anthropologist Fortuny said, concerning the 9 a.m. prayer, that "I infer from this that, if the membership considers this as [a] female [gathering], they would be giving authority to women in the religious or ecclesiastical framework of the ritual, and this then [would] put [them] on a plane of equality or [in] absence of subordination to men."

 Church women personalize their attire, according to Fortuny.
 Rebozos are worn by indigenous members and specially designed veils by other female members.
 Fortuny says that "wearing long skirts does not negate the meaning of being a woman and, although it underlines the difference between men and women, [female members] say that it does not make them feel like inferior human beings".
 Fortuny says women describe their attire as part of obeying biblical commands found in 1 Timothy 2:9, and 1 Corinthians 11:15 for long hair.
 Female members say the Church's dress code makes them feel they are honoring God and that it is part of their "essence".